Last updated on September 22nd, 2022 at 02:15 pm

 We have a tradition of letting the kids choose their favorite breakfast on the first day of school.
 My youngest son often chooses peanut butter pancakes.
 Knowing this special breakfast will happen every year really gives them something to look forward to, even if they are a little anxious about school.

-For your family, it might not be breakfast, but a special dinner instead, or may-be something special after the first week of school.
+For your family, it might not be breakfast, but a special dinner instead.
+Or, or may-be it’s something else, like a fun outing after the first week of school.

 These are a few of the things I’ve tried with my kids.
 What are your tips for a smooth back-to-school transition?